Lego Racers 2: Gameplay

 Unlike the original Lego Racers, the player has more "freedom", because the player can race or drive freely, and there are other characters that the player can talk to.
 Lego Racers 2 also has, like in the original, a car and characters designer.
 It has more bricks but fewer characters to make and edit.
 In Lego Racers 2, up to 11 opponents can be chosen.
 In any race, the racers have to drive through a set of checkpoints each lap in the correct order.
-There are four different weapons that can be used to damage the opponents’ cars, as well as an invisibility shield.
+There are four different weapons that can be used to damage the opponents' cars, as well as an invisibility shield.
 The player gets these weapons and the shield by collecting bubbles which randomly assign the player an item, assuming the player doesn't have one already.
 On each track there is a pair of pink fences which any racer can drive in-between to repair their car, partially or completely depending on the amount of damage and how much time is spent there.
 If a vehicle gets destroyed, the character is forced to run slowly on foot until the character enters a repair station and gains back their vehicle.

+The main mode of the game is a single-player open-world adventure game featuring a galaxy of five worlds: Sandy Bay, Dino Island, Mars, the Arctic, and Xalax.
+The goal is to enter Xalax and beat the reigning galactic racing champion, Rocket Racer.
+Except for Sandy Bay, each world contains four races against five casual AI drivers from that world, a final boss race and a lobby connecting all five races.
+Each world also contains three hidden golden bricks and two hidden bonus games.
+When entering any world for the first time, the player builds his own car or chooses between Sparky's pre-built cars for that world.
+The player then drives around each world using their car for that world to access and enter all activities.
+To gain access to new worlds, the player must collect golden bricks by winning non-boss races and finding hidden golden bricks in each world.
+The player starts at Sandy Bay and there they face a construction worker, a postman, a fireman and a policeman in four separate races.
+Each race is 2–4 laps long.
+The game features a player assistant named Sparky, who guides, advises and supports the player and allows the player to save their game and explore each world to find golden bricks and bonus games.
+By beating bosses and bonus games, the player collects power-ups that make their car faster, more stable on the ground or more resistant to taking damage.